 The Company is currently utilizing Cell Ready, LLC for its clinical manufacturing supply and product development.
 Mr. John Wilson is a member of the Company's board of directors and is serving as the CEO of Cell Ready, LLC.
-On February 22, 2024, we entered into a Master Services Agreement for Product Supply (the "MSA") with Cell Ready.
+On February 22, 2024, we entered into a 3-year Master Services Agreement for Product Supply (the "MSA") with Cell Ready.
 Cell Ready, which is owned by one of our directors and shareholders, Mr. John Wilson, is a contract development and manufacturing organization (CDMO).
 Under the MSA, it is anticipated Cell Ready will perform a wide variety of services for us, including research and development, and manufacturing in support of our clinical trials.
 Pursuant to the MSA, the Company may contract with Cell Ready for the provision of various products and services from time to time by entering into work orders with Cell Ready.
 If the services involve the supply of product, Cell Ready is required to supply such product in conformance with the product requirements set forth in the applicable work order(s).
-Under the MSA, provide its personnel with adequate training and assume full responsibility for its personnel's compliance with the MSA.
+Under the MSA, Cell Ready is to use only personnel with sufficient qualifications and experience to supply the services contemplated by the MSA, provide its personnel with adequate training and assume full responsibility for its personnel's compliance with the MSA.
 Further, Cell Ready is required to provide the Company with assistance and cooperation in order for the Company to obtain and maintain all necessary regulatory approvals, at the Company's expense.

-During the three months ended March 31, 2024, the Company entered into Work Order #1 under the MSA, pursuant to which Cell Ready agreed to provide the Company with GMP drug product for Marker MT-401 and/or MT-601.
+During the nine months ended September 30, 2024, the Company entered into Work Order #1 under the MSA, pursuant to which Cell Ready agreed to provide the Company with GMP drug product for Marker MT-401 and/or MT-601.
 The services include the delivery of final drug product and quality control testing.
 The Company also requested Cell Ready to provide general support services in connection therewith.
-During the three months ended March 31, 2024, the Company incurred \$1.2 million is expenses related to the services and manufacturing costs and paid \$2.2 million for invoices received.
+During the three and nine months ended September 30, 2024, the Company incurred \$1.2 million and \$3.1 million, respectively, in expenses related to the services and manufacturing costs and paid \$0.5 million and \$3.4 million, respectively, for invoices received.
 Additional Work Orders are expected to be generated for the remainder of 2024.